Airless Spray Equipment

 Thinning paint is often conducted on-site for the wrong reasons.

-1. Paint thinning must be conducted in accordance with the coating supplier's recommendations.
+1. Thinning the coating material must be conducted in accordance with the coating supplier's recommendations.

 2. Thinning does not affect the dry, as the additional solvent will evaporate as the coating dries.
 It does affect the wet-to-dry film thickness relationship (the volume solids changes).